ritiek/product-key-please/README.md

 It will keep presenting you with possible product keys

+## To Do:

+- Make the script for more than one page (duckduckgo restricts more than one page)

 ## Disclaimer:

-In know way I support piracy.
-This tool is only meant for educational purposes
+In no way I support piracy.
+This tool is meant for educational purposes only and I will not be held responsible for any misuse.